 No, users do not have to register to use the site, but only registered users can download the content.

 The user needs to enter their name, email address, and company.
 Upon completion, the site will send a welcome message to the user's email account and ask them to create a password to enable the content downloading capability.

 Registered users are given the opportunity to download any article.

 The site tracks the number of times each article is viewed by anyone.
 It also tracks which registered users have downloaded which articles.

 The number of views and downloads are tracked to determine what content is the most popular so that those areas can be expanded if/when it is applicable.

-Yes, Volume Eight contains a collection of tools and presentations that may be useful to users.
+Volume Eight will contain a collection of tools and presentations that may be useful to users.
 Some of the tools are Excel™ workbooks and some of the presentations are in PowerPoint™.
 Other file formats, including PDF versions of speeches and presentations, are also included.
-Articles and user documentation associated with the downloadable files are available as well.
+Articles and user documentation associated with the downloadable files will be available as well.

 The content is owned and copyrighted by RDK Consulting, Inc. Users are free to read, download, and copy any of the content for their own use.
 If it is desired to distribute it, all copies need to credit CxO-Atlas and RDK Consulting, Inc. as the content creator and owner.